aloneguid/config/README.markdown

 There are a few requirements to declaring a setting a s member of derived `SettingsContainer` class:

-* The property must be either read-write, or can be read-only if a default value is provided
+* If a property is used, it must be either read-write if no default is supplied, or can be read-only if a default value is provided (recommended)
-* It cannot be static
+* If a field is used, it must be marked as read-only, and cannot be static

 A setting has a few basic properties: